lhamot/rah/README.md

 // Using range algorithm
 std::cout << rah::count(range, 2);
 ```
-- In `rah::lazy` are functions to create lazy ranges, working only when iterate, allowing some memory economy and simplifying the code, especially when wanting to chain algorithms.
+- In `rah::view` are functions to create ranges, working only when iterate, saving some memory and simplifying the code, especially when wanting to chain algorithms.
 ```cpp
 // Usual code with STL
 std::vector<int> ints;